bluecough/terraform-provider-ciscofdm/README.md

 ### `ciscofdm_networkobjectgroup`

 To place NetworkObjects into groups.
-Please note adding objects that are not already in the system into the group will make your terraform state become out of sync.
+Please note adding objects that are not already in the system, into the group will make your terraform state become out of sync.

 #### Example